 Getting started with Bevy

-This is a guide on how to get started with Indigauge for the Bevy engine.
+This is a guide on how to get started with Indigauge for the Bevy engine (compatible with Bevy 0.18).

 For more examples check out the examples in the repository or the bevy-mod-indigauge README.